 And I can make you a personal guarantee on that front.
 The people who will make life-changing gains from 5G will be those who are daring enough to take a stake.

-Just consider how rapidly 5G subscriptions are forecast to grow in just the next six years… experts predict we’ll see a jump from four million subscriptions next year to 2.61 billion in 2025.
+Just consider how rapidly 5G subscriptions are forecast to grow in just the next five years… experts predict we’ll see a jump from four million subscriptions this year to 2.61 billion in 2025.

 That’s a 60,425% growth rate.